xzuzui/storytime/README.md

 And when your feet were bloody, heart bare, hands tight clung to the verandah, I shoved you from the heights of heaven and shot a fool back down to earth.

-And in the place of dawn was the setting sun, molten gold in the kingdom of clouds; yours yours, all yours.
+And in the place of dawn was the setting sun, molten gold in our kingdom of clouds and stars; yours yours, all yours.

 “It’s golden hour; a better hour - one with you alive.”